 A reliable Downtown stay with purpose

-Courtyard by Marriott location provides sleek, contemporary accommodations in the heart of Lower Manhattan.
-Backed by Black ownership through hospitality investment platforms, it offers travelers a way to stay central while supporting equitable representation in large-scale hotel ownership.
+Courtyard by Marriott New York Downtown Manhattan / Financial District offers sleek, contemporary accommodations in the heart of Lower Manhattan.
+Backed by Black-led hospitality investment platforms, it provides travelers with a centrally located stay while supporting greater diversity in large-scale hotel ownership.

 –BOOK